Hoodoo (spirituality): Magical amulets

-The word goofer in goofer dust has Kongo origins and comes from the Kikongo word Kufwa, which means "to die."
 The mojo bag in Hoodoo has Bantu-Kongo origins.
 Mojo bags are also called toby, which is derived from the Kikongo word tobe.
 The word mojo also originated from the Kikongo word mooyo, which means that natural ingredients have indwelling spirit that can be utilized in mojo bags to bring luck and protection.
 The mojo bag or conjure bag derived from the Bantu-Kongo minkisi.
 The nkisi (singular) and minkisi (plural) are objects created by hand and inhabited by a spirit or spirits.
 These objects can be bags (mojo bags or conjure bags), gourds, shells, or other containers.
 Various items are placed inside a bag to give it a particular spirit or job to do.
 Mojo bags and minkisi are filled with graveyard dirt, herbs, roots, and other materials by the Nganga spiritual healer.
 The spiritual priests in Central Africa became the rootworkers and Hoodoo doctors in African American communities.
 In the American South, conjure doctors create mojo bags similar to the Ngangas' minkisi bags, as both are fed offerings with whiskey.
+The word goofer in goofer dust has Kongo origins and comes from the Kikongo word Kufwa, which means "to die."
 Another Bantu-Kongo practice in Hoodoo is making a cross mark (Kongo cosmogram) and standing on it to take an oath.
 This practice is done in Central Africa and the United States in African American communities.
 When drawn on the ground, the Kongo cosmogram is also used as a powerful protection charm.
 The solar emblems or circles at the ends and the arrows are not drawn, just the cross marks, which look like an X.